comit-network/RFCs/RFC-001-BAM.md

 3. Parameters

     Parameters are additional data that depend on a header's value.
-    Parameters are optional and may therefore be empty or left out if the encoding allows this.
+    Depending on a header's value, parameters might be entirely optional and MAY therefore be empty or completely left out if the encoding allows this.

 Splitting headers up into `value` and `parameters` was done for the following reasons: